Tony Hawk's: Neversoft era (1999–2007)

 In early 1998, Activision approached by developer Neversoft to develop a skateboarding racing game, in order to capitalize on the growing popularity of the sport.
 The idea of a racing game was abandoned in development after Neversoft showed the adaptability of the control engine to various maneuvers.
-Members of the team were fans of Sega's Top Skater, which they played at a local arcade, and that served as a basic influence on the game's original concept.
-However, Top Skater had a racing element, which the team moved away from as they began studying real-life skaters.
+Members of the team were fans of Sega's Top Skater, which they played at a local arcade, and that served as a basic influence on the game's original concept, but Top Skater had a racing element, which the team moved away from as they began studying real-life skaters.
 To make the gameplay seem as real as possible, company founder Joel Jewett had a halfpipe built in his backyard and started skateboarding with his coworkers.
 Also, motion capture was used to make the skateboarding moves seem as realistic as possible.
 To distance the franchise from other games, the developers opted for licensing modern rock songs, in contrast to the classic music usual for video games at that time.
 The first game was developed within a year by a 12-person team, and Tony Hawk was added as the face of the franchise late in development.
 A month before the release of Tony Hawk's Pro Skater for PlayStation in 1999, Hawk successfully performed a 900 at that year's X Games, which resulted in huge press coverage of the sport and helped boost sales.
 Also, the inclusion of the game on the Jampack demo for the PlayStation generated further hype, as players were overwhelmed by the unique gameplay.
 The huge success of the game prompted Neversoft to vastly expand its production staff in order to be able to release Tony Hawk's games on a yearly basis.
 Neversoft held true to that ambition and released Pro Skater 2 and Pro Skater 3 in 2000 and 2001, respectively.
 Both games retained mostly the same gameplay as their predecessor, along with some improvements.
 The two games were the most critically acclaimed games for their respective consoles and still rank among the highest rated games of all time.
 Furthermore, Pro Skater 3 was the first PlayStation 2 game to feature online gameplay.
 Also, Tony Hawk's Pro Skater 2x, a compilation of the first two games, was released as a launch title for the Xbox in 2001.
-2002 saw the release of Pro Skater 4, and by this time, the franchise was among the best-selling video game franchises in the world.
+2002 saw the release of Pro Skater 4; by this time, the franchise was among the best-selling video game franchises in the world.
 This was reflected in the manpower Activision and Neversoft invested in the franchise, as the employees working on the game had grown from 12 for the first entry to 150 and there were significantly more skaters featured, all of which received considerable royalties.